How to Auto Fit Row Height in Excel (5 Useful Ways)

 In Excel, the default row height is set at 12.75 points with the Calibri 11 font, which is equivalent to approximately 1/6 inch or 0.4 cm.
 However, versions like Excel 2019, 2016, and Excel 2013 may show variations in row height due to display scaling (DPI), ranging from 15 points at 100% DPI to 14.3 points at 200% DPI.

-Due to display scaling, font type, and length of cell content, we often need to adjust the row height to accommodate diverse content within cells to ensure that all information in the row is visible.
-Users can manually set row heights within the range of 0 to 409 points, with each point approximately equal to 1/72 inch or 0.035 cm.
-Notably, a hidden row has a height of zero (0) point.
+Due to display scaling, font type, and length of cell content, you will typically need to adjust the row height to accommodate bulkier content within cells to ensure that all information in the row is visible.
+Users can manually set row heights between 0 to 409 points, with each point approximately equal to 1/72 inch or 0.035 cm.
+Notably, a hidden row has a height of zero (0) points.

 5 Ways to Auto Adjust Row Height in Excel

 If you want to reduce or increase Excel row heights, there are several ways to adjust them.
-Here are 5 ways to automatically adjust row height in Excel:
+Here are five of the most common ways to do so.

 The AutoFit Row Height feature in Excel automatically adjusts the row height to accommodate the tallest content within the row.